Qhax11/Shadow-Samurai-Showcase/README.md

 - <ins>Target Movement Scoring:</ins> `CalculateMovementChainScoreBasedOnTargetMovement()` adjusts the score based on whether the target (the player) is currently moving or standing still.
 This allows the AI to choose different movement patterns in response to a mobile or stationary player, making its behavior feel more intelligent and adaptive.

-- <ins>Behavior State Modifiers:</ins> `CalculateMovementChainScoreBasedOnBehaviorState()` incorporates the AI's current BehaviorState (e.g., `Aggressive`, `Defensive`) into the score.
-This allows you to create different sets of movement chains that are preferred for specific tactical situations.
+- <ins>Behavior State Modifiers:</ins> The `CalculateMovementChainScoreBasedOnBehaviorState()` function incorporates the AI's current `BehaviorState` (e.g., `Aggressive`, `Defensive`) into the score by referencing the `BehaviorStateModifiers` map defined in the `UMovementChainAsset`.
+This allows designers to prioritize certain chains based on the AI's top-level tactical role.
 ```c++
 float UBDS_GetBestMovementChain::CalculateMovementChainScoreBasedOnBehaviorState(UMovementChainAsset* MovementChainAsset)
 {